-1 SECTION 1.
-767.41 (4) (a) 2. of the statutes is amended to read: 2 767.41 (4) (a) 2.
-In determining the allocation of periods of physical placement, 3 the court shall consider each case on the basis of the factors in sub.
-(5) (am), subject 4 to sub.
+SECTION 1.
+767.41 (4) (a) 2. of the statutes is amended to read:

+767.41 (4) (a) 2.
+In determining the allocation of periods of physical placement, the court shall consider each case on the basis of the factors in sub.
+(5) (am), subject to sub.
 (5) (bm).
-The court shall set presume that a placement schedule that allows 5 the child to have regularly occurring, meaningful periods of physical placement with 6 each parent and that maximizes equalizes to the highest degree the amount of time 7 the child may spend with each parent , taking into account geographic separation and 8 accommodations for different households is in the best interest of the child.
-The 9 presumption under this subdivision is rebutted if the court finds by clear and 10 convincing evidence, after considering all of the factors in sub.
-(5) (am), subject to 11 sub.
-(5) (bm), that equalizing physical placement to the highest degree would not be 12 in the child's best interest.
-13 SECTION 2.
-767.41 (5) (am) 5m. of the statutes is created to read: 14 767.41 (5) (am) 5m.
+The court shall set presume that a placement schedule that allows the child to have regularly occurring, meaningful periods of physical placement with each parent and that maximizes equalizes to the highest degree the amount of time the child may spend with each parent, taking into account geographic separation and accommodations for different households is in the best interest of the child.
+The presumption under this subdivision is rebutted if the court finds by a preponderance of the evidence, after considering all of the factors in sub.
+(5) (am), subject to sub.
+(5) (bm), that equalizing physical placement to the highest degree would not be in the child's best interest.

+SECTION 2.
+767.41 (5) (am) 5m. of the statutes is created to read:

+767.41 (5) (am) 5m.
 The geographic separation of the parties.

-15 SECTION 3.
+SECTION 3.
 Initial applicability.